tumanina/DockerPlayground/README.md

 Run image `docker run -p {port if applicable} --name {container_name if applicaple} --network {network_name} {image_name}`

-If rabbitmq and mondodb don't install locally then:
+If rabbitmq and mondodb are not installed locally then:

 `docker run --rm -it -p 15672:15672 -p 5672:5672 --network playground-network rabbitmq:3-management`